LaurentBerger/anaspec/README.md

-click and press shift key in spectral tab : give frequency and fft modulus click and press ctrl key in spectral tab : plot a cross around peak more than -x dB than clicked value click and press alt key in spectral tab : plot bandwidth at level -x dB relative to clicked value All numerical values are printed in window named Oscilloscope Logger
+click and press shift key in spectral tab : give frequency and fft modulus click and press ctrl key in spectral tab : plot a cross around peak more than -x dB than clicked value click and press alt key in spectral tab : plot bandwidth at level -x dB relative to clicked value click and press ctrl+shift key in spectral tab : total harmonic distorsion All numerical values are printed in window named Oscilloscope Logger and in grid Marker values (copy and paste values in your favorite spreadsheet is available)

+You can fix space between peak in parameters (intervace window) tab using slider You can change level of bandpass in parameters (intervace window) tab using slider Bandwidth